Borsuk-Ulam type theorems for metric spaces: New Hopf type results

-\begin{rem} Compared to the Hopf theorem, in this theorem we assume additionally that $\delta$ is at most the injectivity radius, but we allow arbitrary open manifold in place of $\mathbb R^n$ as the codomain. \end{rem}
+\begin{remark} Compared to the Hopf theorem, in this theorem we assume additionally that $\delta$ is at most the injectivity radius, but we allow arbitrary open manifold in place of $\mathbb R^n$ as the codomain. \end{remark}

-\begin{proof} We mostly follow the proof of Theorem~\ref{bu-paths}.
+\begin{proof} We mostly follow the proof of Theorem~\ref{theorem:bu-paths}.
 Assume that $f$ is generic and consider the preimages of a regular value $y\in Y$.
-Since $Y$ is open the degree of $f$ is even and $f^{-1}(y)$ consists of even number of points.
+Since $Y$ is open, the degree of $f$ is even and $f^{-1}(y)$ consists of an even number of points.

-Assuming that no two points in $f^{-1}(y)$ are at distance $\delta$, make a graph $G_y$ on vertices $f^{-1}(y)$ and edges corresponding to pairs $x,y$ at distance less than $\delta$.
-By the assumption on the injectivity radius this graph can be drawn by shortest paths on $X$ and depends continuously on $y$ while $y$ does not cross special values of $f$.
+Assuming that no two points in $f^{-1}(y)$ are at distance $\delta$, make a graph $G_y$ on vertices $f^{-1}(y)$ and edges corresponding to pairs $x',x''$ at distance less than $\delta$.
+By the assumption on the injectivity radius this graph can be drawn by shortest paths on $X$ and depends continuously on $x'$ while $x''$ does not cross special values of $f$.